sumny/vuong_mirt_code/repl/README.md

-By default, this directory contains no simulation result files, because no reruns have been made.
+By default this directory does not contain any files as no reruns were made.